-These OSS Reduction Programs and Community Resource Classes require the student and parent/guardian to attend the assigned program in lieu of the child receiving and serving out-of-school suspension.
-Thus, the student is allowed to remain in school pending the completion of the assigned OSS Reduction Program.
-If the program is not completed, the student will be required to serve the out-of-school suspension that was assigned.
+These OSS Reduction Programs and community resource classes require the student and parent/guardian attend the assigned program instead of the child receiving and serving out-of-school suspension.
+Thus, the student can remain in school pending the completion of the assigned OSS Reduction Program.
+If the program is not completed, the student is required to serve the out-of-school suspension than originally assigned.